developeenthustiast/Afrobeats/README.md

 # AfroBeats Royalty Protocol

-A decentralized intellectual property registry and royalty distribution platform for Afrobeats music, built on Camp Network blockchain with AI-powered plagiarism detection.
+A decentralized intellectual property registry and royalty distribution platform for African music, built on Camp Network blockchain with AI-powered plagiarism detection.

 ## 🌟 Features